TUDelft-Odesys/Preferendus/README.md

 This repository contains the code for the Preferendus, a multi-objective design and decision support optimisation tool that is part of the Open Design Systems optimisation methodology.
-For further details, the reader is referred to: Van Heukelum, Binnekamp, and Wolfert (in press).
-Socio-technical systems integration and design: a multi-objective optimisation method based on integrative preference maximisation.
+For further details, the reader is referred to:

+    H. J. van Heukelum, R. Binnekamp & A. R. M. Wolfert (16 Jan 2024): Socio- technical systems integration and design: a multi-objective optimisation method based on integrative preference maximisation, Structure and Infrastructure Engineering, DOI:
-_Structure and Infrastructure Engineering_.
+    10.1080/15732479.2023.2297891

 # Inter-generational solver
 Part of the Preferendus is an adapted Genetic Algorithm solver that allows for proper